White Company: Battles

-The company was also involved in a large number of skirmishes, sieges and attacks on towns.
-Less honourable was their participation in the Massacre at Cesena in 1377, when several thousand civilians were killed.
+End of the company

+The end of the White Company was an interesting period of just under a year.
+In the spring of 1364, John Hawkwood was promoted to captain while the company was in service to the Pisan government.
+During this employment the Florentines managed to bribe the armies operating for the Pisans which included the White Company and their German allies.
+This halted their attack leading to the German company leaving as well as many of the English soldiers.
+It was at this point when former captain Albert Sterz left the White Company to form his own, the Company of the Star.
+In November 1364, the White Company faced the Company of the Star and ultimately lost.
+While it is unconfirmed and only written about by one chronicler, the victory may be credited to the German use of hand-bombards, which were primitive handguns officially used in the fifteenth century.
+After this defeat the company dwindled in size until it was no longer operational.
+Many of the soldiers, including John Hawkwood continued to operate in Italy; sometimes even under the same name, however this company itself no longer existed.

 Popular culture

 The White Company is the title of a novel by Sir Arthur Conan Doyle which is very loosely based on the historical company.
 Unlike the historical company, the main focus of the action is in Spain and the White Company led by Bertrand de Guesclin to Spain in 1366 was also an inspiration.
 The book was popular as an adventure novel, its well-chosen title raising the profile of the historical company among a lay readership.

 The Band of the Hawk, the mercenary company led by Griffith in the Japanese manga Berserk by Kentaro Miura, is based on John Hawkwood and the White Company.

 The Black Company by Glen Cook is another series that takes inspiration from the White Company.

 White Company also appears as a playable mercenary company in Corvus Belli Infinity setting a miniature skirmish wargame.

-The White Company is an achievement in Europa Universalis IV when a player joins a war against a nation to which they are hiring out condottieri.